unjs/perfect-debounce/README.md

 const debounced = debounce(async () => {
   // Some heavy stuff
 }, 25);

-// Control methods:
-debounced.cancel(); // Cancel any pending call
-await debounced.flush(); // Immediately invoke pending call (if any) debounced.isPending(); // Returns true if a call is pending
 ```

 When calling `debounced`, it will wait at least for `25ms` as configured before actually calling your function.
 This helps to avoid multiple calls.